aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/edge-detection-filter/_index.md

 keywords: [photo filter Java, image filter Java, photo effect Java, kernel filter, edge detection filter, kernel matrix, convolution operation, custom kernel filter]
 ---

-## Edge Detection Custom Kernel Filter
+## Edge Detection Custom Kernel Filter in Java

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The custom kernel filter for edge detection shares similarities with the <a href="../sharpen-filter/">Sharpen filter</a> but with a notable distinction: the total sum of matrix elements equals zero.
-Consequently, the resulting image appears almost black, except for pixels that deviate from their neighbors.
-These pixels typically reside at the boundaries between distinct areas or edges.
+The custom kernel filter designed for edge detection bears a resemblance to the <a href="../sharpen-filter/">Sharpen filter</a>, with a notable difference: the sum of all matrix elements is set to zero.
+As a result, the generated image appears nearly black overall, except for pixels that exhibit variations from their neighboring counterparts.
+Typically, these deviating pixels are located at the boundaries between different regions or edges.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In this example, the central pixel value is compared to its surrounding pixels.
-It is possible to define a custom kernel to specifically identify edges in either horizontal or vertical directions.
+In this example, the central pixel value is compared to its surrounding pixels in horizontal and vertical directions.
 </p>

-Edge detection:

 ```java
 // horizontal edge detection